KishanKancharagunta/Computer-Networks/27_data-comm_wireless-LAN.md

 ## The exposed terminal problem
 ![](fig/exposed-terminal-problem.png)

-# HW : How to solve the Hidden Terminal Problem (due date: 12/4)

 - RTS (Request to Send) / CTS (Clear to Send) - Collision-Avoidance
   - Sender transmits special Request-to-send (RTS) packet: the packet contains the length of data to be sent, L.
   - Receiver replies with Clear-to-send (CTS) packet: this packet also contains the length of data (same as before).